 Looks like some of the minimus CSS on this page and the stuff I stuffed in for these snippets are interfering with each other.
 Why did I have to get so fancy with my CSS when I was writing these?!
 I also thought it would be cool if the textarea expanded its column size depending on the page size, but that’s come out all kinds of weird.
 Yet another thing to fix up in the future!

 So out of all this code, the most satisfying for me was the very short include I wrote,

 snippet-in-page.html, described here.
 I’ll definitely be re-using that to take full advantage of the Jekyll / Liquid setup and plug all sorts of little utilities around my page.
 Next up is likely going to be a “top” button, that takes you back to the start of whatever page you’re on.

 I’m getting a lot out of FreeCodeCamp.
 I’m going to keep going with it.
 Next up is the Data Visualization Certification which looks to be focused on D3.
-That’s a lot more exciting to me than any of these front end libraries.
+That’s more exciting to me than React.

-That’ll look nice with a Bachelor’s Degree beside it!
-I’m looking forward to making a hefty donation to FCC, as soon as I’m employed.
+That’ll look nice with a Bachelor’s Degree beside it.
+Maybe I’ll make a hefty donation to FCC, as soon as I’m employed.